browserengineering/book/book/animations.md

 [^clipping-notes]: This is very important, because otherwise some composited layers can end up huge despite not drawing much to the screen.
-A good example of this optimization making a huge difference is loading the browser from [Chapter 15](embeds.md) for the `browser.engineering` homepage, where otherwise we would end up with an enormous composited layer for an iframe.
+A good example of this optimization making a big difference is loading the browser from [Chapter 15](embeds.md) for the `browser.engineering` homepage, where otherwise we would end up with an enormous composited layer for an iframe.